Course Code: CCS

 Climate Change Science and Negotiations is a single-semester course.
 Please ignore all references to a second semester.

 Climate Change Science and Negotiations is an on-demand course.
-Rather than having a set number of weeks that a course is open, the course will be available in its entirety once you enroll with no closing date.
-This means that all lecture videos, quizzes, and readings have been uploaded to the platform and are available to you at once.
+Rather than having a set number of weeks that a course is open, the course will be available in its entirety once you enroll.
+It will close on 31 August, 2018.

 The lecture materials provided will be: